vitiral/simple-quality/why.md

 how developers develop quality software, but they have been largely piecemeal and have lacked an overview of how to fit them all together.
 Several of the recent advancements include:
+- new emphasis on test-driven design and developers writing their own unit tests
+- agile processes and best practices
 - better revision control tools and best practices
 - well crafted linters and IDE's to help projects have easy to read code
-- new emphasis on test driven design, especially the philosophy of test driven design.
 - more emphasis on good documentation as well as programming languages supporting documentation inline with code.